ICHEC/qpcc/lecture-02/from-bits-to-qubits.md

 ```
 ``````

-- The NOT gate can be observed to be a reversible gate, the input can always be recovered from the output, we can just flip the output to recover the original input, this is an important feature and we will come back to it later
+- The NOT gate can be observed to be a reversible gate, the input can always be recovered from the output, we can just flip the output to recover the original input.
+This is an important feature and we will come back to it later.

 ###  AND gate